Delara-Forghani/Final_web_project/readme.md

 # Final_web_project
-<p>Fitle Internet Engineering project with the Laravel framework.</p>
+<p>Final Internet Engineering project with the Laravel framework.</p>
 In order to run:

 **<p>1- Clone the project into a specific directory.</p>**